In skiing, the sidecountry is the term for those backcountry areas that can be reached by riding the lifts and ducking the boundary ropes.

 This blog is me telling you stories from my sidecountry.
 Often, it’s skiing.
 Or hiking.
 Or my dog.
 Other times, it’s something else entirely.

-Liz Millikin is a writer, among other things.
-She started skiing way too young, which may be why she can’t seem to leave the mountains behind.
+Liz Millikin is a software engineer and a writer, among other things.
+She started skiing way too young, and she can’t seem to leave the mountains behind.

 She grew up in New England and moved to Colorado in 2014.